Tesla's Berlin gigafactory will accelerate shift to electric cars

 Tesla's surprise announcement that it will build its fourth gigafactory near Berlin hit Germany's car industry like a bombshell.
 The company's flamboyant CEO, Elon Musk, casually dropped the news in late 2019 on a stage in Berlin after being awarded a "Golden Steering Wheel" award for the Tesla Model 3.
 "I actually have an announcement, which I think will be hopefully well received.
 We've decided to put the Tesla Gigafactory Europe in the Berlin area," Musk told a gasping audience, which included top managers from Germany's carmakers, who were described as shell-shocked.
 "I come to Berlin a lot," Musk told the crowd.
 "Berlin rocks!"

 The excitement hasn't subsided since.
-Popular Berlin radio station radioeins has introduced a special jingle to alert listeners to news on the project, which has been dubbed a "declaration of war" against the country's car establishment.
-Germany's trio of carmaking groups - Volkswagen (which includes Porsche and Audi), BMW and Daimler (with its Mercedes-Benz brand) - has fallen into disrepute with large parts of the public and the government following its emission manipulation in the dieselgate scandal, and because of its hesitant move to electric mobility.
+Popular Berlin radio station radioeins introduced a special jingle to alert listeners to news on the project, which has been dubbed a "declaration of war" against the country's car establishment.
+Germany's trio of carmaking groups - Volkswagen (which includes Porsche and Audi), BMW and Mercedes-Benz - fell into disrepute with large parts of the public and the government following its emission manipulation in the dieselgate scandal, and because of its initially hesitant move to electric mobility.
 In a country where climate change often tops voters' concerns following unprecedented heat waves, droughts and the Fridays for Future protest movement, clean mobility advocates have welcomed Tesla's plans as "a huge gain for the mobility transition" (see more reaction quotes below).

 Many people also pin great hopes on the factory's economic effects.
 The state of Brandenburg, which surrounds the capital Berlin and houses the plant, is a structurally weak region with few employment opportunities.
 It is desperate for new jobs as many will be lost during Germany's coal exit – the mining industry remains one of the state's most important employers.
 The regional government aspires to turn the area into a future mobility and energy transition hotspot, and showcases the Tesla location as a main focus alongside broad issues, such as digitalisation and education.
 The media frenzy is also fuelled by Musk's publicity stunts on Twitter, where he suggested the plant should have "a mega rave cave," a swimming pool on the roof, and be "filled with graffiti art."